z-jxy/rpkl/README.md

 ## Codegen

-Codegen functionality can be accessed by adding the `codegen` feature.
+Codegen can be enabled by adding the `codegen` feature.

 ```rust
 use rpkl::{api::Evaluator, codegen::CodegenOptions};